GS-ROR$^2$: Bidirectional-guided 3DGS and SDF for Reflective Object Relighting and Reconstruction: Method

 \section{Method}

-In this section, we present our framework GS-ROR for reflective object relighting.
-First, we present a deferred Gaussian splatting for relighting (\secref{sec:defer}).
-Then, we introduce the SDF priors into the deferred Gaussian splatting (\secref{sec:sdf}) for geometry regularization.
-Finally, we propose an SDF-aware pruning strategy to refine the Gaussian distributions (\secref{sec:prune}).
+This section presents our bidirectional-guided GS and SDF for reflective object relighting and reconstruction, named GS-ROR$^2$.
+First, we present an SDF-aided GS for relighting, including a deferred GS pipeline (\secref{sec:defer}), an SDF prior of mutual supervision for geometry regularization (\secref{sec:sdf}), and an SDF-aware pruning to refine the Gaussian distribution (\secref{sec:prune}).
+Finally, we present a GS-guided SDF enhancement for high-quality geometry reconstruction (\secref{sec:ft}).
+In \figref{fig:overview}, we show a brief overview of our method.